-The selected people are informed about two weeks in advance by letter that they have been chosen to take part and also about the upcoming telephone interview.
+The selected people are informed about two weeks in advance by letter, digitally or by mail, that they have been chosen to take part, and about the upcoming telephone interview.
 During the first interview, a detailed study is made of the person's labour market situation, in general and for the specific reference week.
 On subsequent occasions, information on aspects such as occupation and workplace from the previous interview are used, but the same structure is otherwise followed.
 However, information about work situation during the reference week is registered each time, regardless of previous answers.

 In some cases, for example in the event of illness or language difficulties, a proxy interview is held, which means that another person answers on behalf of the selected person.
 In the event of language difficulties, attempts are made as far as possible to obtain an interview directly with the selection person in their language (for example, an interpreter or family member) before an indirect interview is conducted.
-In 2021, 1.92.0 percent were proxy interviews.
-According to the latest available figures, which refer to 2018, the average among the European countries was 33.3 percent proxy interviews7.
+In 2023, 2.3 percent were proxy interviews.
+According to the latest available figures, which refer to 2020, the average among the European countries was 34.0 percent proxy interviews7.